humdingerb/clipdinger/Readme.md

 ### Clipboard monitor

 You can open the _Clipboard monitor_ from the _App_ menu.
 It simply shows the current contents of theclipboard, which helps if you have to continuously switch between some clips in the history/favorites.
-The Clipboard monitor can be used as a Replicant on the Desktop:
+The Clipboard monitor can be used as a replicant on the Desktop:

 ![screenshot](./images/clipboard-monitor.png)

 Adjust the window size until it fits your needs, then drag the little handle onto the Desktop.
 Make sure the option to _Show replicants_ in the Deskbar is active.

 You can change the background by dropping a color onto it from any application, like e.g. Icon-O-Matic.
 Like the icon labels on the Desktop, the color of the text will toggle automatically between black and white according to the brightness of the dropped background color.

+As a replicant the Clipboard monitor doesn't need a running Clipdinger to work.
+Double-clicking on the replicant will, however, summon Clipdinger by either launching it or simply unhiding its main window.

 ### Settings